Do Lawyers Lie About Settlements?

 Gary Annes, Personal Injury Lawyer

-Often, your lawyer’s value comes when they get the insurance company to raise your settlement offer dramatically.
-The initial settlement offer can be pennies on the dollar because the insurance company wants to see what you will accept.
 One of the reasons why insurance companies try to scare people away from hiring lawyers is that an attorney will let you know when a settlement offer is too low.
 They provide you with valuable information about what your claim is worth.
-You may be entirely in the dark about how much money you can get for your damages without an attorney.
+Without an attorney, you may be entirely in the dark about how much money you can obtain for your damages.

 Attorneys Will Let You Know Exactly What the Insurance Company Is Doing to You